 Uganda has a population of almost 42 million, ranking it as the 35th largest country in the world in terms of population.
 With an area of over 93,000 square miles, it is the 81st largest country in the world by area.
 The capital city of Uganda is Kampala, and it is also the largest city.

 There are an estimated 52 tribes existing in Uganda.
 All these tribes have their own customs that are still practiced to this day.
 Uganda is the second-largest producer of bananas in the world, falling second only to India.
 The country produces an estimated 11 million tons annually

 Even though Uganda is a landlocked country, it has many large lakes.
 The south of the country is heavily influenced by one of the world’s biggest lakes, Lake Victoria, which contains many islands.
 Uganda’s main cities are located in the south, near this lake, including the capital city of Kampala.

-Spend the whole day birding in Mabira forest
+Spend the whole day birding in the Mabira forest

 Birding to Murchison Falls National Park via Top of the falls, stay at Fort Murchison

-Murchison falls National Park supports a large population of Lions, Buffalos, Elephants, Uganda Kob, Rothschild Giraffe and Patas Monkeys, the Waterfall is spectacular, Heuglin’s Francolin, Abyssinian Ground Hornbill, White-crested Turaco, Double-toothed Barbet, Red-throated Bee-eater, White-rumped Seedeater, Shoebill
+Murchison Falls National Park supports a large population of Lions, Buffalos, Elephants, Uganda Kob, Rothschild Giraffe and Patas Monkeys, the Waterfall is spectacular, Heuglin’s Francolin, Abyssinian Ground Hornbill, White-crested Turaco, Double-toothed Barbet, Red-throated Bee-eater, White-rumped Seedeater and the Shoebill

 Transfer to Fort portal, stay at Mountains of the moon